DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 pneuShp$pneu11$lag3SMR <- lag.listw(nb2listw(lagKn4W3), pneuShp$pneu11$SMR)
 ```

-### Global Analysis
+## Global Analysis

 As an essential condition of the SAR models, the independent variable (SMR), dependent variables (covariates) or distrubances (error term) must exhibit spatial autocorrelation.
 This spatial autocorrelation can be present across study area (Global) or in specific regions (Local).
-The former can be found using both the Moran's I and Getid's Ordstatistics.
+The former can be found using both the Moran's I and Getis Ord statistics.

+### Global Moran's I

 We will assess the presence of global spatial autocorrelation in our independent variable using the global Moran's I.